MaterializeInc/materialize/doc/developer/design/20240919_dataflow_expiration.md

 description needs to encode enough breadcrumbs for the replica to make a correct decision on if and when to expire a dataflow.

-**An object is _definite up to_ a frontier as a function of an expiration time:**
+**An object is at least _indefinite up to_ a frontier as a function of an expiration time:**
-* Sources are definite up to the expiration time.
+* Sources are indefinite up to the expiration time.
-* Load generators are definit up to the minimum frontier.
+* Load generators are indefinit up to the minimum frontier.
-* Indexes are definite up to the meet of their inputs.
+* Indexes are indefinite up to the meet of their inputs.
-* Constant collections are definite up to the empty frontier.
+* Constant collections are indefinite up to the empty frontier.
-* Tables are definite up to the expiration time.
+* Tables are indefinite up to the expiration time.
-* Materialized views are definite up to the meet of their inputs, rounded up to the refresh schedule.
+* Materialized views are indefinite up to the meet of their inputs, rounded up to the refresh schedule.
-* Subscribes are definite up to the meet of their up-to and their inputs.
+* Subscribes are indefinite up to the meet of their up-to and their inputs.

 ### Distinguishing expiration from dataflow shutdown